stackabletech/issues/.github/ISSUE_TEMPLATE/pre-release-getting-started-scripts.md

 ---
 name: Getting Started Script Checks (Pre-Release)
 about: This template can be used to track the checks/updates of the "Getting Started" scripts in this repository leading up to the next Stackable release
-title: "chore(tracking): Check and update getting-started scripts before YY.M.X"
+title: "chore(tracking): Check and update getting-started scripts before SDP Release YY.M.X"
 labels: ['epic']
 assignees: ''
 ---